shane-kercheval/sik-llm-eval/README.md

 # llm-eval

-`llm-eval` is a framework for evaluating the performance (e.g. characters generated per second) and quality (e.g. number of code blocks generated that successfully run) of responses from various LLMs.
+`llm-eval` is a framework for evaluating the quality of responses from LLMs (e.g. the number of code blocks generated that successfully run), as well as the performance (e.g. characters generated per second).

 There are two key concepts in this framework.